How to play loud and soft on the Violin

 Developing this idea, you may play around with different bow speeds, pressures and contact points to create different tone colours.
 There is literally no end to the number of combinations you can make and exploring these sound qualities is an important part of performance preparation.

 As players, when we see a dynamic marking in the music, it is easy to think that we are already playing loud and soft and as a rule of thumb, I would suggest to exaggerate all dynamics markings, as if you want to make it abundantly clear to the listener what you mean.
+Do also watch my Youtube video about playing louds and softs on the violin.

 For more advanced players, I would suggest that you make sure that all phrases lead to somewhere, either crescendo or diminuendo and never be static in your dynamics.
 Once you get into a habit of playing with the ebb and flow of rising and falling dynamics, you are well on your way to developing your playing towards expression.